-On March 1, 2022, our Board appointed Kristin Caltrider to serve as our Executive Vice President, Chief Financial Officer and Treasurer, effective March 21, 2022.
-Ms. Caltrider succeeded Mr. Sergesketter, who, on March 2, 2022, tendered his resignation as an officer effective upon the date Ms. Caltrider commenced employment.
-In connection with her hire, Ms. Caltrider entered into an agreement with us, which is described in the "Employment and Transition Agreements and Post-Employment Compensation" section below.
+•On January 24, 2024, we appointed Michael Bourque to serve as our Executive Vice President, Chief Financial Officer and Treasurer, effective March 4, 2024, to succeed Mr. Sergesketter, who served in that position on an interim basis.
+Mr. Bourque succeeded Mr. Sergesketter, who, on March 4, 2024, was no longer considered as an officer effective upon the date Mr. Bourque commenced employment.
+In connection with his hire, Mr. Bourque entered into an agreement with us.